Bubblin-Superbooks/viva-voce-in-physiology/interim/tmp/content.md

 Ans.
 Physiological: New born, hypoxic conditions [high altitude], menstruation
 Pathological: Haemorrhage, haemolytic anaemia, hereditary spherocytosis, sickle cell anaemia, thalassaemia

-######Que.3.
+###### Que.3.
 How do you distinguish a reticulocyte from an RBC and a reticulocyte from WBC in this experiment?

 Ans.
 A reticulocyte :-
- Is a bit larger than the RBC
+Is a bit larger than the RBC.
 Contains a central core of RNA which takes up basic stain.

-######Que.4.
+###### Que.4.
 What is the clinical significance of this experiment?

 Ans.
 The reticulocyte count is done in the following situations:- To assess the red cell forming and releasing activity of the bone marrow.